etherealgemini/OCE_iGEM_Modeling/README.md

 #### Promotion

-ODE is powerful, but sometimes complex and less accurate, for the simplify of the system.
-To gain a more accurate result, we want to give FBA a shot.
+ODE is powerful, but sometimes complex and less accurate.
+To obtain a more accurate result, we want to give FBA a shot.

 #### Goals

 1. Simulate the sucrose production rate of algae.
 2. Simulate the growth rate of E. coli, without algae.
 3. Get the optimal ratio of different components in co-culture system.
-4. Add more constraint, push it to the real case.
+4. Add more constraints, push it to the real case.

 ## Useful things